3 Great Brake Pads for Street Driving

-Of course, as with the others, they brake better, faster, harder.
+Of course, as with the others, they break better, faster, harder.
 They’re made of better components so they last longer, and as with most ceramic pads, they’re relatively quiet.
 We’ve been told they’re especially quiet, but we haven’t run decibel tests ourselves or anything.
-We just now they’re more quiet, yes.
+We just now they’re quieter.

 Chico Brake Repair Service For You